 If you’re ready to get started, click here for a 7-day FREE trial.

 As with many types of conjugation in Japanese, the te form is made in different ways depending upon which kind of verb you are using.
-As a refresher, Japanese is made up of two types of verbs: u verbs and ru verbs.
-Ru verbs tend to be easier to work with, so let’s start with those as we begin.
+As a refresher, there are two types of Japanese verbs: u verbs and ru verbs.
+Ru verbs tend to be easier to work with, so let’s take a look at those as we begin.

 When you think of ru verbs, you can think of them as words with “ru” on the end.
 Ru is a piece.
 And in order to make the te form, you need to chop that ru off and put te there instead.
 This is simple with ru verbs, because ru is a separate piece.
 Just pop it off and there you go.